MANAGEMENT AND ACCOUNTING WEB

 Walmsley, B. 2010.
 Managing Yourself.
 Hodder & Stoughton.

 Wheeler, P. 2001.
 The Myers-Briggs type indicator and applications to accounting education and research.
-Issues In Accounting Education (February): 125-150.
+Issues in Accounting Education (February): 125-150.
 (Wheeler examines Jungian personality-type theory and the psychometric instrument referred to as the Myers-Briggs type indicator.
 According to Jungian theory their are eight primary personality traits that divide into two dichotomous pairs of mental functions and two dichotomous pairs of attitudes: Extraversion and Introversion denote the EI attitude; Sensing and Intuition denote the SN perceiving mental function; Thinking and Feeling denote the TF judging mental function; and Judging and Perceiving denote the JP attitude toward the mental functions.
 For each person, one trait from each of the four dichotomies is predominant and the four predominant traits interact to define the personality type.
 According Jungian theory their are sixteen combinations or personality types).

 Wiedemer, D., R. A. Wiedemer and C. Spitzer.
 2011.
 Aftershock: Protecting Yourself and Profit in the Next Global Financial Meltdown, Second Edition.
 Wiley.